A list of three to five references with contact information

-The University of Central Oklahoma Department of Theatre Arts invites applications for a temporary, non-tenure-track position in acting/directing.
-This position will include academic, artistic, and service responsibilities in a theatre department offering B.F.A. degrees in Theatre Performance, Design and Technology, and Theatre Education/Communication.
-Teaching responsibilities will include undergraduate courses in acting, directing, dramatic literature, script analysis, and introduction to theatre.
-Artistic responsibilities will include directing a minimum of one theatre production each academic year and creating additional performance opportunities for students.
-This position will also require service commitments to the university, college, department, and professional organizations; participation in shared governance of the department; the recruitment and mentorship of undergraduate theatre students; and active participation in the advancement of the Department of Theatre Arts.
-Finally, the successful applicant will have the knowledge, skill, and ability to collaborate and communicate effectively with faculty, staff, and students in the College of Fine Arts and Design.
+The University of Central Oklahoma Department of Theatre Arts invites applications for a temporary, non-tenure-track position in costume design.
+This position will include academic, design, and service responsibilities in a department offering B.F.A. degrees in Theatre Performance, Design and Technology, and Theatre Education/Communication.
+Teaching responsibilities will include undergraduate courses in stage costuming, costume design, stage make-up, and period styles.
+Additional responsibilities will include designing costumes/hair/make-up for theatre productions and assisting the costume shop staff with the College of Fine Arts and Design production season, which include works of theatre, musical theatre, dance, and opera.
+This position will also require service commitments to the university, college, department, and professional organizations; participation in shared governance of the theatre department; the recruitment and mentorship of undergraduate students in design and technology; and active participation in the advancement of the Design and Technology program.
+Finally, the successful applicant will have the knowledge, skill, and ability to collaborate and communicate effectively with all faculty, staff, and students in the College of Fine Arts and Design.
 Minorities, women, and candidates who will contribute to an atmosphere of diversity and inclusion are especially encouraged to apply.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-Teach twelve credit hours each semester including courses in acting, directing, dramatic literature, script analysis, introduction to theatre, and other courses as assigned.
+Teach twelve credit hours per semester including courses in stage costume, costume design, stage make-up, period styles, and other courses as assigned.

-Supervise and mentor students working on assistant directing, dramaturgy, and capstone projects.
+Supervise and mentor students working on costume designs, portfolios, or independent projects.

 Engage in professional activity in area of specialization at local, regional, and/or national level.

-Participate in UCO Theatre Arts outreach projects, including work with local schools, colleges, organizations, community and/or professional theatres.
+Participate in UCO Theatre Arts outreach projects, including work with local schools, colleges, community theatres, and/or professional theatres.